naomibuell/DATA620/README.md

 # Data 620: Web Analytics

-This is a repository for publishing **Data 620: Web Analytics** assignments.
+This is a repository for publishing Data 620 assignments.